lvncnt/ExDataAnalysisII/README.md

 ### Question 1

 Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
-Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

 ```{r aggregate,cache=TRUE}
 library(plyr)